 How will artificial intelligence affect veterinary radiology and radiation oncology?

 The ACVR and ECVDI recently held a series of expert panel discussions to evaluate the impact that artificial intelligence will have and is already having on our specialties.
 Panelists included veterinary radiologists, veterinary radiation oncologists and medical physicists in academia and private practice, all actively involved in the development of artificial intelligence applications.
 Comparisons were drawn with the development of artificial intelligence in human radiology.
 Challenges and benefits to the responsible implementation of artificial intelligence in our profession were also addressed.
-A summary of the discussions is available here and the complete report is available here.

 A number of priorities have been identified, understanding that The ACVR and ECVDI are certification entities and professional organizations, not regulatory bodies.
 Our strongest role with regards to the advent of AI in veterinary radiology is to maximize our involvement as experts and educators.